chijunzheng/spreadsheet-payroll-automation/tasks/tasks-payroll-time-validation.md

   - [x] 4.5 Write a validated XLSX copy with status cells set to `ok` or `needs attention`
   - [x] 4.6 Build CLI to run validation, write outputs, and print a summary
   - [x] 4.7 Add unit/integration tests for validation outcomes and status-cell writing
+- [x] 5.0 Add user-friendly upload UI
+  - [x] 5.1 Create a shared runner to reuse validation logic for CLI and UI
+  - [x] 5.2 Implement a local web server with a file upload form (CSV + XLSX)
+  - [x] 5.3 Save outputs to a run-specific folder and return download links
+  - [x] 5.4 Provide basic instructions on the page for non-CLI users